Spokane Local Guide

 Next Step

-- Leaving dormant 401(k) accounts unmanaged after employer changes.
+- Leaving old accounts untouched after job changes.

-- Your current account setup still matches your near-term retirement plan.
+- Your current setup still fits your near-term plan.

-- You have not completed a local-cost retirement budget yet.
+- You have not mapped your retirement budget yet.

-- You need deeper tax review before transfer execution.
+- You still need tax questions reviewed before a move.

 Old 401(k) Options After Leaving a Job